How Do I Get My 8-Week-Old Kitten To Use The Litterbox? (Explained!)

 Train your kitten to use the litter box.
 The best way to do this is to scoop your kitten up after they have finished eating or drinking and place them in the litter box.
 Once they have used the litter box, be sure to praise them so they know they have done something good.

 Like I said before, kittens of this age can hold their bladder for up to two hours.
 A good rule of thumb is to place your kitten in the litter box every two hours, or five to ten minutes after they have finished eating or drinking.
 It is okay if they leave the litter box without finishing their business.
-Just be consistent and they will eventually catch up.
+Just be consistent and they will eventually catch up says PetMD.

 A great way for cats to learn that they are doing something correct is to praise them and give them a treat after a job well done.
 They will associate these two things very fast and will even wait for the treat after they pee or poo in their litter box.

-There are a variety of good treats for kittens that you can choose from.
-You can give them wet food, dry food, or even some homemade kitten treats.
 Just make sure that the treat is small enough for them to eat and is not too hard or chewy.
 Also, avoid giving them anything with artificial sweeteners as this can be harmful to their health.

-Should an 8 Week Old Kitten Be Litter Trained?
+Should an 8-week-old Kitten Be Litter Trained?

-Yes, an eight week old kitten can be litter trained.
-You will need to be patient and consistent with your kitten, but it is definitely possible to litter train an eight week old.
+Yes, an eight-week-old kitten can be litter-trained.
+You will need to be patient and consistent with your kitten, but it is definitely possible to litter train an eight-week-old.
 Here are a few tips to help you get started:

 – Choose a litter that your kitten likes.
 Some kittens prefer softer litters while others like clumping litters.
 Experiment until you find one that your kitten seems to prefer.

-– Put the litter box in a quiet, out-of-the way place.
+– Put the litter box in a quiet, out-of-the-way place.
 Kittens feel safest when they have some privacy, so make sure the litter box is in a place where your kitten can relax and do its business without being disturbed.

-With some patience and consistency, you should be able to successfully litter train your eight week old kitten.
+With some patience and consistency, you should be able to successfully litter train your eight-week-old kitten.
 Good luck!

 What Do You Do If Your New Kitten Won’t Use The Litter Box?